15+ Things to do In Soho (That You Haven’t Done Before)

 Tucked in the southeastern corner of Soho lies Golden Square, a quiet oasis that looks deceptively…ordinary?
 But scratch a little beneath the surface and some truly incredible secrets will reveal themselves to you.

-The ideal place to do some exploring, people watching, read a book or simply soak in the serene atmosphere of one of London's hidden gems, Golden Square is an underrated treasure trove in Soho.
+If you ask me, it's the ideal place to do some exploring, people watching, read a book or simply soak in the atmosphere.

 Looking for things to do in Soho that make your heart sing?
 We’ll do you one better: get your groove on in style (and, thankfully, in private!) at Lucky Voice Karaoke!